-- Knowledge in basic economic principles, business principles and construction accounting, finances and law. - Exposure to the design theory and analysis of construction practices and systems. - Understanding of the utilization of available resources for construction planning, methods and materials. - Understanding, skill and knowledge of construction documents, communications, graphics and surveying. - Skill and knowledge in construction accounting, estimating and bidding - · Ability to plan and schedule construction projects. - Application of relevant administrative skills, ethics, safety practices and problem-solving techniques to construction management.
+- Knowledge in basic economic principles, business principles and construction accounting, finances and law. - Exposure to the design theory and analysis of construction practices and systems. - Understanding of the utilization of available resources for construction planning, methods and materials. - Understanding, skill and knowledge of construction documents, communications, graphics and surveying. - Skill and knowledge in construction accounting, estimating and bidding practices. - · Ability to plan and schedule construction projects. - Application of relevant administrative skills, ethics, safety practices and problem-solving techniques to construction management.

-CONSTRUCTION MANAGEMENT -Bachelor of Applied Science Suggested Course Sequence
+CONSTRUCTION MANAGEMENT Bachelor of Applied Science Suggested Course Sequence

 Note: Sequence based on enrollment that begins with the fall semester.
-Some courses may not be taught each semester.